Posted by Garett Rogers @ 2/21/2015 12:49:00 PM

 It looks like we have our new superpawn.
 However, Donny is no Spencer.
 What may seem like a floater's game is shaping out to be something interesting.
 Donny understands that Cody putting him up wasn't what it looked like.
 There had to be others in his ear.
 If Donny can get to the bottom of the Detonator alliance he will have some major insight into the rest of the game, and therefore more power.

-Some may call Hayden receiving a kiss from Nicole as a win.
+Some may call Hayden receiving a kiss from Nicole a win.
 Not on these rankings!
 Hayden falls down the totem pole this week because I now know where his head is at.
 He wants to flirt with Nicole and follow what she does.
 He fell head first into the alliance with Christine and Nicole.
 Other than that, Hayden has just been a lovable guy.
 Once the Detonators start losing people to put up on the block, Hayden might be an easy target.
 If he can get his head in the game and out of Nicole's bed, that's when we'll see the true Hayden.

 Nicole is the cutest thing to ever step foot in the Big Brother house.
 Does that mean she's the biggest strategist?
 No. But she does has some good things going for her.
 She isn't on anyone's radar and has the likability factor.
-The guys of the house seem to have the lockdown of the house, but Nicole and Christine definitely have some leverage somewhere.
+The guys of the house seem to have the lockdown of the game, but Nicole and Christine definitely have some leverage somewhere.
 Nicole does need to make some connections with these guys, though.
 When the war begins around jury time, Nicole will need more allies.

 Uh oh!
 Now, Cody isn't here for putting up Donny, but I will get to that.
-Cody butting heads with Caleb is exactly what he doesn't nee right now.
+Cody butting heads with Caleb is exactly what he doesn't need right now.
 Without Derrick or Frankie, he might even have drawn a line in the sand WEEK 4.
 What many people are failing to realize is that no matter how much we as the viewers dislike Caleb, blowing up the house is only good for T.V., not Cody's game.
 Cody almost sought out blood because of personal reasons.
 Yes, Caleb may eventually go after him, but it is TOO EARLY to strike against him.
 He still thinks the Bomb Squad exists, so he needs to ride that out.

 How did you do this?
 I honestly don't know.
 Somehow, someway, you've managed to go from top tier, to bottom tier, and all the way back up again.
 You're a roller coaster dude.
 Your unpredictability is your biggest negative.
 Yet here you are again.
 The Detonators add to your power and influence in the house along with being in a basically-showmance with Frankie, the messenger of the house.
 I honestly won't be able to predict your placement next week, but man do I want to see some more Zach Attack.